Walvis Bay Private School

 -

 The Internal Disciplinary Committee handles all matters regarding discipline.
 All transgressions from Ordinary Offences Grade B to Very Serious Offences.
-If a learner commit any of these offences, the learner is sent to a member of this committee.
+If a learner commits any of these offences, the learner is sent to a member of this committee.
 It is important that the Internal Disciplinary Committee Report form be completed and processed on Edupac.
 This committee should meet regularly to keep each other up to date.

 -